Neuroscience

 NSC 314 Neuroendocrinology (4 Credits)

 This course investigates how the brain regulates the production and release of hormones, as well as how hormones act on the brain to affect behaviors such as aggression, affiliation, parenting, sexual behavior, feeding and learning.
-Concurrent enrollment in NSC 324 is recommended when both courses are offered.
-Prerequisites: NSC 210 and one of BIO 200, 202 or 230, or permission of the instructor.
+Prerequisites: NSC 210 and one of BIO 200, BIO 202 or BIO 230, or equivalent.
 Enrollment limited to 20. {N}

 NSC 316 Seminar: Neuroscience in the Public Eye-The Patient Perspective (4 Credits)

-As people privileged to gain a higher education in STEM, we have an important responsibility to help others to understand complex scientific and clinical information.
-Consider how overwhelming it is to receive a clinical diagnosis.
-As potential healthcare providers, you will spend the semester diving deep into a clinical neuroscience topic to try to gain an understanding of the complexities for a patient navigating all aspects of this clinical journey.
-You will prepare an accessible website on your topic that can be used as a resource for patients and their families.
-In this interdisciplinary course, material will range from the molecular and cellular neurological origins to discussing pros and cons of various treatment strategies.
-To further hone your STEM communication skills, you will meet weekly with a mentee in the first-year seminar course to support their learning of these complex neuroscience topics and STEM communication.
+As people are privileged to gain a higher education in STEM, the important responsibility is to help others to understand complex scientific and clinical information.
+Students consider how overwhelming it is to receive a clinical diagnosis.
+As potential healthcare providers, students spend the semester diving deep into a clinical neuroscience topic to try to gain an understanding of the complexities for a patient navigating all aspects of this clinical journey.
+Students prepare an accessible website on a topic that can be used as a resource for patients and their families.
+In this interdisciplinary course, material ranges from the molecular and cellular neurological origins to discussing pros and cons of various treatment strategies.
+To further hone STEM communication skills, students meet weekly with a mentee in the first-year seminar course to support their learning of these complex neuroscience topics and STEM communication.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {N}

 Fall, Spring, Variable